HashNuke/mogo-chat/docs/install-heroku.md

 The last command will output your Heroku app's URL.
 Enjoy ~!

-Visit the app and use admin@example.com as your login email and the password is "password" (without the quotes ofcourse).
+Visit the app and use `admin@example.com` as your login email and the password is `password`.